bauerca/dynapack/README.md

 requests **c**, it should receive **c** and **d**.
 Moreover, if a client requests **b** *then* **c**, the request for **c** should return *only* **c**.

 This example is simplified for explanatory purposes.
-The RequireJS loader, in fact, does this, but on the *module* level.
-Dynapack handles the dynamic dependency diamond in the general case on the *bundle* level to reduce server requests.
+The RequireJS loader, in fact, does this, but on the *module* level and *not* in parallel for static dependencies (AFAIK).
+Dynapack handles the dynamic dependency diamond in the general case on the *bundle* level.

 # Audience